Dante-Berth/philosophiae-doctor_Dante-Berth/bibliography/ressources/res/agent_based_model_ABM/abs_general/Agent-Based Models.md

 > An "open ABM" allows for perturbations; the evolution of $A_{t}$ might result in exponential changes, influenced by external factors or disturbances.

+>[!Definition]
+>**Rules**  : refer to formulated guidelines that outline the specific, clearly defined behaviors an individual agent can execute within a discrete time-step.
+These behaviors are contingent upon the agent's current state and its immediate local environment, potentially responding to both.
+Rules can exhibit either probabilistic or deterministic characteristics, offering flexibility to consider various factors such as prior agent states, simulation time, and other parameters specific to the system being studied.
+>

+>[!definition]
+>**Emergent properties** are the characteristics or behaviors that arise in a complex system as a result of interactions among its individual components.

+>[!attention]
+>It is difficult to predict the final state of the model solely based on the properties or behaviors of individual components.
+That's why it is important to understand emergent properties.

+>[!question]
+>How to predict the final state of the model given the rules or behaviors of agents ?

+ABM are not modelized to converge to an equilibrum state , it seems impossible to predict the final state noted as $A_{t_{n\to \infty}}$ or at least  $A_{t_{{n}}}$.
+ML framework can learn from ABM and could predict the final state or an equilibrum state.